Welcome to our Chinese dried and preserved ingredients page!

-Dried lotus leaves are the large round leaves used for recipes like Tawainese Chicken and Dim Sum Sticky Rice Lotus Leaf Wraps w/ Chicken (Lo Mai Gai).
+Dried lotus leaves are the large round leaves used for recipes like Taiwanese Chicken wrapped in lotus leaf but also in Dim Sum Sticky Rice Lotus Leaf Wraps w/ Chicken (Lo Mai Gai).
 They add a wonderful fragrance to dishes and keep foods moist during the cooking process.

 Shrimp Flavored Chips

 These Shrimp flavored chips always show up on Chinese New year and are a real treat for the kids.
 It’s a traditional snack of the Chinese during the Lunar New Year and other special banquets and occasions.

 They are fun to make at home and are a delight for the kids to see as they expand when they are fried in oil – see our Chinese New Year post on how to make these Shrimp chips.

 Kao fu (烤麸) is a spongy gluten that come dried but when rehydrated actually has the texture of a sponge.
 Like tofu, Kao Fu takes on the flavor of the sauce that it is cooked in and is a great vegetarian or vegan meat substitute.

 A famous Shanghai dish is Hong Shao Kao Fu – Braised Gluten with Mushrooms that is loved by all Shanghainese people.

 Chinese Olive Vegetable is a condiment made with a combination of minced green olives and Chinese mustard greens.
 This unique ingredient originated in Chao Zhou (潮州) and the cuisine from this region is called Teochew or Chiu-chow cuisine.

 You can find olive vegetables at your local Asian grocery store or click on the links above to purchase them from Amazon vendors